White Chocolate Ganache for Covering Cakes (2 Ingredients, 5 Mins)

 - If the chocolate looks lumpy, grainy means you have overheated the chocolate.
 Use a stick blender and give it a whiz.
 All should be well again.

 - If you realize the ganache is split only after it has cooled.
-Add a little more chocolate to it.
-And reheat the melting process keeping a close watch, making sure to stir and encourage even distribution of heat.
-If necessary add more cream to maintain the ganache ratio you need.
+Add a little more chocolate.
+And reheat the melting process, keeping a close watch, making sure to stir and encourage even heat distribution.
+If necessary, add more cream to maintain the ganache ratio you need.

 - Ganache is best made in a glass bowl when using a microwave and in stainless steel when using a stove-top.
 Never use plastic or aluminum for melting chocolate, the ganache will not have a shiny appearance.